Chart Color Schemes

 Cranbourne North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Cranbourne North's dwelling structures, as per the latest Census, consisted of 95.1% houses and 4.9% other dwellings.
-In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Cranbourne North was at 16.1%, with mortgaged dwellings at 57.5% and rented ones at 26.3%.
-The median monthly mortgage repayment was $1,900, lower than Melbourne metro's $2,000.
-The median weekly rent in Cranbourne North was $385, compared to Melbourne metro's $390.
-Nationally, Cranbourne North's mortgage repayments were higher at $1,900 against the Australian average of $1,863, while rents were higher at $385 than the national figure of $375.
+Cranbourne North's dwelling structure, as per the latest Census, was 95.1% houses and 4.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Cranbourne North stood at 16.1%, with mortgaged dwellings at 57.5% and rented ones at 26.3%.
+The median monthly mortgage repayment was $1,900, below Melbourne metro's $2,000.
+Median weekly rent was $385, compared to Melbourne metro's $390.
+Nationally, Cranbourne North's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing